microsoft/pyright/docs/type-concepts.md

 ### Class and Instance Variables

 Most object-oriented languages clearly differentiate between class variables and instance variables.
-Python allows an object to overwrite a class variable with an instance variable of the same name.
+Python is a bit looser in that it allows an object to overwrite a class variable with an instance variable of the same name.

 ```python
 class A: